 Graduate Student Awards are one-year grants for graduate students to pursue research in evolutionary medicine relevant to their graduate research.
 To be eligible, a student must be enrolled at Duke, NC State, UNC Chapel Hill, or NC Central*, and have completed one year of their graduate program by the time the fellowship commences.
 We expect the graduate student to lead and author aspects of the proposed research.
 Award amounts are available up to $7,500.

 Working Groups involve small groups of scientists (~8-12 participants) collaborating intensively on synthesis papers, analyzing existing data, and/or working toward new grant submissions.
 Groups may include in the budget (up to $5,000) travel costs for external collaborators and speakers, and funds to facilitate both research progress and engagement with Triangle-based academic communities.
 Most working groups will initiate new collaborations that involve the analysis or synthesis of existing data or development of theoretical models, with an eye toward external grant submissions to support the work over the longer term.
 Participants should include a mix of senior and emerging researchers, including graduate students and postdocs.
 The PIs and majority of the participants should be from Duke, NC State, UNC Chapel Hill, or NC Central*, and provide a regular meeting plan.

 Proposals are due on February 25, 2019.

 Before You Apply

-All applicants are encouraged to contact Assistant Director James Herrera for feedback on project ideas.
+Applicants can direct inquiries to Assistant Director James Herrera .
 Proposals will be evaluated in terms of both the scientific value of the project and the qualifications of the applicant.
 Note that TriCEM funds do not cover indirect costs or Facilities and Administrative (F&A) Costs.

 Proposals should be organized as follows, all within the 3 page limit: